internetarchive/dwebsummit-site-2/README.md

 ### Uploading

-See the private repo with deployment scripts.
+If you're Archive staff, see the private repo with deployment scripts.

 Alternatively, here is a template for you:
 ```